REPO4EU/modulediscovery/README.md

 ## Introduction

-**REPO4EU/modulediscovery**is a bioinformatics pipeline for network medicine, designed for identifying active or disease modules.
+**REPO4EU/modulediscovery** is a bioinformatics pipeline for network medicine hypothesis generation, designed for identifying active/disease modules.
 Developed and maintained by the [RePo4EU](https://repo4.eu/) consortium, it aims to characterize the molecular mechanisms of diseases by analyzing the local neighborhood of disease-associated genes or proteins (seeds) within the interactome.
 This approach can help identify potential drug targets for drug repurposing.

 ![REPO4EU/modulediscovery metro map](docs/images/REPO4EU_modulediscovery_metro_map.png)